By: Drake Dunaway

 Sometimes children end up baffled by the life choices of adults.
 We have the means to do everything fun, but don’t.
 Why would an adult plant a tree that doesn’t grow apples?
 Why doesn’t every grown-up enter a career that requires a special hat and gun?
 Why aren’t these adults going to the store with their money and buying ice cream all the time?

 For me, my baffling question is how golf eclipsed swordsmanship as a fanfare for the well-heeled.
 Millions of office barnacles with bellies drooping over belts named Bob or Steve or Bill instead hit the fairway to a sport you’d fall asleep watching.
 But motorcycles, wine, mythology, true religion, campfires, gunsmithing, raucous debate, and katanas are all just effing cool.
-And what’s not are all the clichés for why we trade these for more sensible pastimes — sorry excuses to excuse the sorry.
+And what’s not cool are all the clichés for why we trade these for more sensible pastimes — sorry excuses to excuse the sorry.

 Perhaps the path to inner peace is doing what seems coolest to you and not overthinking it.